 How quickly you can dry up your milk depends on how much milk you have and how often your baby was nursing when you stopped.
 If your baby was still nursing several times a day and you had lots of milk, it will take longer to dry up your supply than if he was only nursing once a day and your supply was already low.
 In that case, stopping all at once might not cause too much discomfort.
 The fact that you are experiencing so much pain tells me that your body is having trouble reabsorbing the milk.

 I would suggest that you use cold compresses to reduce the swelling, take Advil, and wear a supportive (not tight) bra.
-If your breasts get knotty and hard, hand express a little milk in the shower or bath to relieve the fullness, but don’t express enough to empty them completely, because that will send your body the signals to produce more.
+If your breasts get knotty and hard, hand express a little milk in the shower or bath to relieve the fullness, but don’t express enough to empty them completely, because that will send your breasts the signals to produce more.

 Doctors used to give mothers medication to dry up their milk, but the side effects could be more serious than the mastitis that sometimes accompanies abrupt weaning, so the drug (Parlodel) isn’t used anymore.